bdb-opensource/soldr/README.md

 1. Ugly: Create a single, huge, **messy** .sln that contains all our .csproj projects, and specify all dependencies as project dependencies.
 2. Manually: build each .sln, copy files over to the next .sln and build it, repeating the process until all dependencies are built.
 3. Duplication: Use manually maintained MSBuild files to reflect the dependencies between projects and solutions, forcing Visual Studio users to live in "two worlds" - the UI managed .sln/.csproj and the manually managed MSBuild file.
-4. **Soldr:** Use an automatic tool to build (or generate an MSBuild file) correctly and quickly.
+4. **Soldr:** Use an automatic tool to build (or generate `.nuspec` or MSBuild files) correctly and quickly.

 ## Features

 * Generate an MSBuild file for building many .sln's correctly according to their dependencies
+* Generate [.nuspec files](http://docs.nuget.org/docs/reference/nuspec-reference) for nuget that include calculated dependencies
+* Verify correctnes of .csproj files and assembly references, including things not checked by Visual Studio or MSBuild
 * Create a visual graph showing the dependencies between projects or between solutions

-* Verify correctnes of .csproj files and assembly references, including things not checked by Visual Studio or MSBuild
+### Example workflows with soldr

+Although you can use soldr in a variety of ways, there are three typical workflows when using soldr to manage a multi-.sln codebase:

+1. Directly build the code (soldr will figure out what depends on who, build order, copying outputs into your "components" directories, etc.)
+2. Generate an MSBuild file to do the same (where you can later build whichever target you want, the dependencies will be taken into account by MSBuild).
+3. Generate `.nuspec` files and manage your dependencies using nuget.